 Your doctor advised you to exercise regularly and you want to hit the ground running, but you’re stuck on where to start or just don’t know the kind of exercise that will reap you more benefits.
 Or maybe you have a busy schedule and just can’t block an hour to hit the gym, go jogging, or engage in a cardiovascular/strength training exercise but still want to be conscious of your health and manage your blood glucose level.
 Does that sound familiar?

 Managing type 2 diabetes and exercising regularly go hand in hand.
 This is because exercising can aid in weight loss and enhance the body’s sensitivity to insulin.
 However, starting an exercise routine can be a daunting task that will need lots of discipline till you form a habit.
 The exercise you choose to start with should be relatively easy but be sure to increase intensity or incorporate more exercise as you go.
 And walking is one of those exercise that you can start today.

 Below are 5 ways in which walking can help in diabetes management.

 1. Blood sugar control.

 Diabetes is caused by insulin resistance; either the beta cells in the pancreas cannot secrete enough insulin or the body cannot efficiently use the insulin to facilitate cellular glucose uptake.
 This then results in high blood sugar, a condition that can cause serious complications to major body organs.
-When you engage in exercise by walking for example, your body uses energy in the form of glucose (blood sugar) therefore, helping in lowering it.
-In fact, regular walking can help improve your A1C score, a test that measures your average blood sugar control over the past 2 to 3 months to diagnose or manage your diabetes.
+When you engage in exercise by walking, for example, your body uses energy in the form of glucose (blood sugar) therefore, helping in lowering it.
+Regular walking can help improve your A1C score, a test that measures your average blood sugar control over the past 2 to 3 months to diagnose or manage your diabetes.

 2. Improved heart health.